panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 Open the [demo](https://codesandbox.io/s/use-callback-debouncing-0ch2q?file=/src/FilterList.js) and type a query: you'll see that the list is filtered with a delay of `300ms` after the last typing: which brings a softer and better user experience.

-However... this implementation has a small performance issue: each time the component re-renders, a new instance of the debounced function is created by the `debounce(changeHandler)`.
+However... this implementation has a small performance issue: each time the component re-renders, a new instance of the debounced function is created by the `debounce(changeHandler, 300)`.

 That's not a problem regarding the correctness: `useCallback()` makes sure to return the same debounced function instance.
 But it would be wise to avoid calling `debounce(...)` on each rendering.